-But the industry has endured a torrid time of late, with peers such as Thames Water coming under pressure for its poor record on leaks while shareholders enjoyed bumper payouts, while environment secretary Michael Gove has warned the sector of its “concerning” behaviour.
+But the industry has endured a torrid time of late, with peers such as Thames Water coming under pressure for its poor record on leaks while shareholders enjoyed bumper payouts, and environment secretary Michael Gove warning the sector of its “concerning” behaviour.

 Anglian Water has sought to distance itself from those concerns through a raft of transparency measures announced in May.

 They include becoming the first company to offload its unused subsidiary in the Cayman Islands, repaying an intra-company loan and changing its board structure to include a majority of independent non-executive directors.